Atropoides

-Atropoides picadoi, also known as Picado's jumping pitviper, is a species of venomous snake, a pitviper in the subfamily Crotalinae of the family Viperidae.
-The species is endemic to Central America.
+Atropoides picadoi, also known as Picado's jumping pit viper, is a pit viper species in the subfamily Crotalinae of the family Viperidae.
+The species is endemic to Costa Rica.
 There are no subspecies that are recognised as being valid.
 It is monotypic in the genus Atropoides.

 Etymology

 The specific name, picadoi, is in honor of Costa Rican herpetologist Clodomiro Picado Twight.

 Description

 Adults of A. picadoi commonly reach a total length (including tail) of 75–95 cm with a maximum of 120.2 cm.
 A. picadoi is extremely stout, though not quite so much as A. mexicanus.

 Geographic range

 Atropoides picadoi is found in the mountains of Costa Rica and western Panama at 50–1,500 m altitude.
 Its geographic range includes the Cordillera de Tilarán, the Cordillera Central, and the Cordillera de Talamanca.
 The type locality given is "La Palma, [San José Province], Costa Rica, 4500 feet".